Filmways: History

-Filmways was formed in 1952 by Martin Ransohoff and Edwin Kasper, who would part with Filmways five years later.
+Filmways was formed in 1952 by Martin Ransohoff and Edwin Kasper, who parted with Filmways five years later.
 The company originally produced television commercials and documentary films.
 In 1959, Filmways entered the television sitcom arena in a big way when many executives of McCadden Productions (a production company founded by comedian and actor George Burns) joined Filmways following McCadden's Chapter 7 bankruptcy earlier the same year.
 Filmways TV Productions was formed with former McCadden executive Al Simon as president, producing its first TV series, 21 Beacon Street.
 During that time, McCadden also produced the pilot which would later become the series Mister Ed.
 Burns sold the rights to Filmways, and Burns and director Arthur Lubin formed The Mister Ed Company as a joint venture.
 As a result, Mister Ed became a smash hit.
 From 1962 until 1971, Filmways produced its biggest hit, The Beverly Hillbillies for CBS, created by Paul Henning, another former McCadden executive.
-In 1969, the company acquired Heatter-Quigley Productions, the game show producer known for their biggest hit, Hollywood Squares.

-In 1969, the company bought Sears Point Raceway in Sonoma County, California, and Wally Heider's recording studios in Hollywood and San Francisco.
-Filmways was also listed as a co-developer of Ontario Motor Speedway in San Bernardino County, California, which opened in 1970.
+In 1967, the company had acquired small film distributor Sigma III Corporation, as well as its film library in an effort to expand onto motion picture production and distribution.
+Two years later, in 1969, the company acquired Heatter-Quigley Productions, the game show producer known for their biggest hit, Hollywood Squares.
+Also that year, the company bought Sears Point Raceway in Sonoma County, California, and Wally Heider's recording studios in Hollywood and San Francisco.
+Filmways was also listed as a co-developer of the Ontario Motor Speedway in San Bernardino County, California, which opened in 1970.
 In 1972, Ransohoff left Filmways as president.

 Filmways housed studios in Manhattan at 246 East 127th Street, which were built for Metro-Goldwyn-Mayer in the 1920s.

 In 1974, it acquired book publisher Grosset & Dunlap from American Financial Group.
-In May 1975, it revived the television syndication firm Rhodes Productions after former parent Taft Broadcasting renamed the original company to Taft, H-B Program Sales two weeks ago.
+In May 1975, it revived the television syndication firm Rhodes Productions after former parent Taft Broadcasting renamed the original company to Taft, H-B Program Sales two weeks earlier.
 In 1976, Richard L. Bloch became CEO.
 In 1977, it founded Ruby-Spears Productions with former Hanna-Barbera alumni Joe Ruby and Ken Spears.
 Later that year, Rhodes Productions was spun off into an independent corporation, and launched its syndication unit Filmways Enterprises, headed by Jamie Kellner.
-On July 12, 1979, after Arkoff's retirement, Filmways purchased American International Pictures (AIP).
+On July 12, 1979, after Samuel Z. Arkoff's retirement, Filmways purchased American International Pictures (AIP).
 Their TV subsidiary, AITV was eventually merged into Filmways Enterprises.

 Filmways had lost nearly $20 million during the nine months ending in November 1981.
 However, it partially exited bankruptcy by selling a few of its previously acquired assets.
 In 1981, Ruby-Spears Productions was sold to Taft Broadcasting, owners of the Hanna-Barbera animation studio and Sears Point Raceway was sold to Speedway Motorsports.
 In 1982, Grosset & Dunlap was sold to G. P. Putnam's Sons.

 In February 1982, Filmways was acquired by Orion Pictures (with E. M. Warburg Pincus & Company and Home Box Office (HBO) for its pay and cable television rights).
 Filmways was then reincorporated as Orion Pictures Corporation on August 31, 1982.